skrub-data/skrub/doc/modules/data_ops/basics/control_flow.rst

 .. warning::
-  Since DataOps are evaluated lazily (we are building a pipeline, not immediately computing a single result), any transformation that we apply *must not modify its input in-place*, but leave it unchanged and return a new value.
+  DataOps are evaluated *lazily* (we are building a pipeline, not immediately computing a single result), similarly to the transformers in a scikit-learn pipeline where each transformer computes a new result without modifying its input.
+  As a result, any transformation that we apply *must not modify its input in-place*, but leave it unchanged and return a new value.

 Alternate notations